ietf-tapswg/api-drafts/draft-ietf-taps-impl.md

 The underlying protocol stack indicated that the reception of a message has failed.

 * ConnectionAborted:
-The connection was aborted by the remote.
+The connection was aborted by the peer.

 * Timeout:
-Delivery of a message to the remote was not possible after a timeout.
+Delivery of a message was not possible after a timeout.